Biden says shot-down objects probably not China-linked but posed risk to air traffic

 Biden says shot-down objects were probably scientific and not China-linked but posed risk to air traffic

-Mr Biden says the objects shot down last week were most likely ‘balloons tied to private companies, recreation or research institutions’ and not linked to the Chinese espionage program responsible for a larger airship that traveled through US airspace earlier this month.
+President says the objects shot down last week were most likely ‘balloons tied to private companies, recreation or research institutions’

 President Joe Biden said the trio of objects shot down by US fighters over the last week were most likely “balloons tied to private companies, recreation or research institutions” and not linked to the Chinese espionage program responsible for a larger airship that traveled through US airspace earlier this month.